debitoor/htmllint-plugin-website/README.md

 # htmllint-plugin-website
 Provides htmllint rules for website.

-This project has archived as it has been moved to [website-tools/htmllint-plugin-website](https://github.com/debitoor/website-tools/tree/master/packages/htmllint-plugin-website).
+This project has been moved to [website-tools/htmllint-plugin-website](https://github.com/debitoor/website-tools/tree/master/packages/htmllint-plugin-website).

 ## Install
 ``` bash